potomak/legion/README.md

 ## Development Status

-The Legion framework is still pre-alpha.
+The Legion framework is still experimental.

 -